 Have you ever been to Japan and savoured authentic Japanese cuisine before?
-Forget about the food that you get in your local Japanese restaurants; most of them may not even taste as close to the real deal.
+Forget about the food that you get in your local Japanese restaurants; most of them don't taste close to the real deal.
 No, don’t get me wrong.
-Before anyone of you pounce at me for making such a sweeping statement, let me remind you of the general rule of nature that nothing outside the original can be as good as the original itself, and this rule also holds true as far as Japanese cuisine is concerned.
+Before any of you pounce on me for making such a sweeping statement, let me remind you of the general rule of nature: Nothing outside the original can be as good as the original itself.
+This rule also holds true as far as Japanese cuisine is concerned.

 1. Sushi (寿司)

 This common delicacy needs no introduction.
 Pop into any Japanese restaurant near you, and chances are that you will see this simple yet unique delicacy in your menu.
 Nevertheless, for those of you who may not be familiar with it, let me give you a brief introduction.

 Sushi basically comprises cooked glutinous, vinegared rice wrapped below, around or within other ingredients, most commonly raw fish, seafood, seaweed, layered omelette or tofu.
 At times, additional ingredients may be embedded within the rice to add flavour or aesthetic value.
 Sushi may be eaten alone, or it may be served together alongside other dishes in set meals such as bento (lunch/dinner boxes) or funamori (boat-like structures on which assortments of small food items are placed).

 The Finest Quality Sushi

 Sushi may be common, but sushi of the finest quality is definitely not.
 The best sushi is undoubtedly found in Japan, but it is still possible to savour some of the best in your home country, particularly in restaurants that employ the services of master sushi chefs or those who have trained under one.